-- 11.1 (a) Employees shall be free to engage in activities on their own time not performed by enterprises in competition with The Bee, SacBee.com, SacTicket.com, Sacramento.com or any other enterprises related to the company.
+- 11.1(a) Employees shall be free to engage in activities on their own time not performed by enterprises in competition with The Bee, SacBee.com, Sacconnect.com, Sacramento.com or any other enterprises related to the Company.
 The Publisher or its representative shall reasonably determine what is considered competition.
 Employees are prohibited from engaging in activities that would compromise the editorial integrity of The Sacramento Bee.
 Without written permission from the Publisher, or its representatives, no employee shall use the name of the Publisher or his/her connection with the Publisher or any feature title or other materials of the Publisher to exploit in any way his/her outside activities. - (b) It is recognized that an employee may engage in some activities or work restricted by (a) above, provided the employee has informed the Publisher and the Publisher or its representative have approved of the proposed activity or service in advance.
-Approved representatives include the Executive Editor, the Managing Editor, the Assistant Managing Editors, the V.P. of Advertising or the Advertising Directors. - (c) If, with the approval of the Publisher, an employee enters into an agreement to appear on any broadcast or cable television station or radio station or on-line publication as part of such agreement, the employee shall request that he/she be introduced during such appearances as an employee of the Publisher.
+Approved representatives include the Executive Editor, the Managing Editor and the Senior Editors. - (c) If, with the approval of the Publisher, an employee enters into an agreement to appear on any broadcast or cable television station or radio station or on-line publication as part of such agreement, the employee shall request that he/she be introduced during such appearances as an employee of the Publisher.